Okelm/okelm.github.io/content/blog/ramda/index.md

 const enhanceFavoritesTs = (favs?: Favorites): EnhancedFavorites
 ```
-And maybe if we were completely sure that none of our data are missing we could just do it in the following way:
+And maybe if we were completely sure that none of our data would be missing we could just do it in the following way:

 ```ts
 export const enhanceFavoritesTs = (favs: Favorites): EnhancedFavorites =>